supersjellie/openhab-itho-fan/README.md

 	* delayFanStart : Minutes to start fan AFTER humidity raises over treshold
 	* delayFanEnd : Minutes to keep fan turning after humidity fan start (ignored when speed set to timer1/timer2/timer3)
 	* delayFanNextStart : Minutes wait for next start
+	* humidityItem : When empty it will search for the default name, if you want you can give the name of your item
 7. If you have an CO2 sensor these are the addional settings at the start of the script
 	* co2LowPpm : start point ppm.
 Above this value fan will increase speed
 	* co2LowSpeed : start point speed.
 This might not be the minimum for CO2 ventialtion.
 It will go down to day/nighspeed.